We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - abnormal discharge from the vagina may also be present along with the urinary symptoms

 People who have urethritis may also not have any noticeable symptoms.
 This is especially true for women.
-In men, symptoms may be silent if the urethritis developed as a result of chlamydia or occasionally trichomoniasis infection.
+In men, symptoms may not be apparent if the urethritis developed as a result of chlamydia or occasionally trichomoniasis infection.

-For this reason, it’s important to undergo testing if you may have been infected with an STI.
+For this reason, it’s important to undergo testing if you may have been infected with a sexually transmitted infection (STI).